Document Bank of Virginia

 Context

 This map is attributed to Captain John Smith (1580–1631) and is one of the earliest representations of Virginia.
 Smith began a three-month exploration of the Chesapeake Bay and its adjacent waterways in June 1608.
-He interacted with Indigenous peoples and created sketches of the river systems and other geographical details.
-The names and locations of Indigenous tribes living in the tidewater region they called Tsenacomoco are included on the map.
+He interacted with Indigenous peoples and relied on them for information about the region, including areas that he did not visit.
+The names and locations of Indigenous tribes living in the tidewater region they called Tsenacomoco (the Powhatan paramount chiefdom) are included on the map, thereby preserving Indigenous knowledge of the land and the people living there.

-While Smith and his exploring party never found gold, the lost colony, or a passage to the Pacific, they did gather enough information to produce a map that accurately delineated the Chesapeake Bay and the Tidewater region of Virginia.
-It was one of the first maps to be published in Europe that accurately depicted the bay and the Atlantic coastline.
-The map shows the Chesapeake Bay and four major rivers: the Powhatan, Pamunk, Tappahannock, and Patowomec, as they were named by the Indigenous tribes.
+Smith intended the map to build interest and support for the Virginia Company's settlement of the colony and the search for exploitable resources for financial gain.
+While his exploring party never found gold, the lost colony of Roanoke, or a passage to the Pacific Ocean, he did gather enough information to produce a map that accurately delineated the Chesapeake Bay and the tidewater region of Virginia, one of the earliest maps to do so.
+The map shows the Chesapeake Bay and four major rivers: the Powhatan, Pamunk, Tappahannock, and Patowomec, as they were named by the Indigenous peoples.
 The English renamed the rivers as the James, York, Rappahannock, and Potomac, respectively.
+Vignettes on the outside of the map include an illustration of Paramount Chief Powhatan in his lodge.

 Citation: Virginia / Discovered and Discribed by Captayn John Smith 1606; Graven by William Hole.
 G3880 1624 .S5 Voorhees Collection, Library of Virginia.